Rosalind Groenewoud: Career

-Personal
+Personal life

 Groenewoud was a close friend and teammate for 7 years of deceased Sarah Burke whom she considers her inspiration.
 She carried her name on her helmet in all competitions.

 She was a member of the Target action sports team.
 Her 2014 Olympic sponsors were P&G, RBC, Visa, General Mills, Bell Canada, BMW Canada.

-She studied math and physics at Quest University and completed her medical degree at the University of British Columbia in 2023.
+She studied math and physics at Quest University and completed her medical degree at the University of British Columbia Faculty of Medicine in 2023.
 She is currently a cardiac surgery resident in Vancouver.
+She began her Master of Public Health at the Harvard T.H.
+Chan School of Public Health and is set to graduate in 2027.